WWE News: Natalya Opens Up About How Edge Has Helped Her Career

 — NattieByNature (@NatbyNature) January 31, 2020

 In her blog post, Natalya also discussed how she bumped into the Hall of Famer at last year’s SummerSlam pay-per-view, one hour before her match with Becky Lynch for the Raw Women’s Championship was set to take place.
-According to Natalya, she asked him for help and he dropped everything he was doing at the time to accommodate her needs.
+According to Natalya, she asked him for help and he dropped everything he was doing at the time to accommodate her.

 The superstar said that Edge’s advice gave her confidence for the huge title match, and she kept his words in her head throughout the entire bout.
 Natalya stated that the advice helped her performance in what was arguably one of the biggest matches of her career.